-The organisation must include quantitative targets in its Climate Transition Plan for saving 2.A.1 energy consumption and for self-generation, storage and use of renewable energy for the medium term that:
+The organisation must include quantitative targets in its Climate Transition Plan for saving 3.A.1 energy consumption and for self-generation, storage and use of renewable energy for the medium term that:

-- a. contribute to meeting the medium-term CO2 reduction target of 2.B.1-1; - b. are established relative to the base year and relative to the last initial or recertification audit; - c. are formulated as an absolute target (in MJ/kWh or as a percentage) or relative target (energy consumption intensity value); - d. account for flexibility in the energy system; - e. are ambitious in view of the organisation's own situation; - f. are ambitious compared to the targets of relevant organisations in its sector and in relation to applicable legal obligations.
+- a. contribute to meeting the long-term CO2 reduction target of 3.B.1-1; - b. are established relative to the base year and relative to the last initial or recertification audit; - c. are formulated as an absolute target (in MJ/kWh or as a percentage) or relative target (energy consumption intensity value); - d. account for flexibility in the energy system; - e. are ambitious in view of the organisation's own situation; - f. are ambitious compared to the targets of relevant organisations in its sector and in relation to applicable legal obligations.
 The organisation substantiates which (groups of) organisations in its sector it considers relevant.

-MEDIUM-TERM STRATEGY
+MEDIUM-TERM AND LONG-TERM STRATEGY

-The organisation substantiates how it will meet the medium-term target(s) by formulating a strategy that it will implement and include in its Climate Transition Plan.
+The organisation substantiates how it will meet the medium-term and long-term target(s) by choosing a strategy from 3.A.5-2 and 3.A.5-3 that it will implement and include in its Climate Transition Plan.
 In the Climate Transition Plan, the organisation substantiates this strategy by addressing:

-- a. the main planned preparatory actions and measures for CO2 reduction for the medium term, which it will achieve alone, or jointly with others (see 2.D.3).
-Medium-term means that preparatory actions and measures have a duration of more than three years, or have a start date in three years or later. - b. when they will take preparatory actions and measures for the medium-term; - c. the expectations and possibilities for changes in activities, including the complete divestment of tasks, products and services; - d. the strategy for the adaptation of existing, new and yet-to-be-developed technologies (innovation strategy); - e. the strategy for developing or making available alone, or with others, new technologies necessary for the medium-term target for the organisation's most important activities; f. the expectations for the investments needed; - g. a qualitative consideration of whether and how the organisation's major capital assets - and products are inherently CO_2 intensive; - h. how the Climate Transition Plan is integrated and aligned with overall organisational policies and financial planning; - i. the key assumptions, opportunities, risks, conditions and dependencies for implementing the strategy.
+- a. the main preparatory actions and measures for CO2 reduction for the medium-term and long-term, which it will realise alone, or jointly with others (see 3.D.3).
+Medium-term and long-term means that preparatory actions and measures have a duration of more than three years, or have a start date in three years or later. - b. when they will take preparatory actions and measures for the medium-term and long-term; - c. the expectations and possibilities for changes in activities, including the complete divestment of tasks, products and services; - d. the strategy for the adaptation of existing, new and yet-to-be-developed technologies (innovation strategy); - e. the strategy for developing or making available alone, or with others, new technologies necessary for a zero CO2 target, if the organisation does not already have them; - f. the expectations for the investments needed; - g. a qualitative consideration of whether and how the organisation's major capital assets and products are inherently CO2 intensive; - h. how the Climate Transition Plan is integrated and aligned with overall organisational policies and financial planning; - i. the key assumptions, opportunities, risks, conditions and dependencies for implementing the strategy.